List of Pound Puppies characters: Pound Puppies

 Howler (Pug/Dalmatian mix) – Howler is the inventor of the Pound Puppies squad.
 His inventions often solve the teams' problems.
 His trademark red derby comes with a mechanical hand that helps him invent or read a book when he has his hands full.
 As his name implies, he often howls after the end of his sentences or at the end of an episode.
 In season 1, Howler often stutters in his sentences, which is backed up by his howling.
 In season 2, Howler is generally not the spotlight puppy and has appeared in fewer episodes than he did in Season 1.
-In the season 1 episode In Pups We Trust, Howler is accused of stealing the Pound Puppies beloved items.
+In the season 1 episode "In Pups We Trust", Howler is accused of stealing the Pound Puppies beloved items.
 He runs away from Holly's Puppy Pound and befriends a homeless dog named Spudge.
 While looking for food, they are almost kidnapped by Captain Slaughter.
 Fortunately, Howler's friends are able to save him and Spudge.
 Afterward, Howler is happy to be back with his friends.
 In Pound Puppies and the Legend of Big Paw, Howler wears a green derby (red in the TV series), a red shirt with short sleeves (yellow in the TV series), and has brown curly hair (yellow in the TV series) and is not the bravest puppy of the group.
-Voiced by Robert Morse.
+Howler is voiced by Robert Morse.
 He is originally voiced by Frank Welker in the Pound Puppies TV special and only howls.
 In Pound Puppies and the Legend of Big Paw, Howler is voiced by Hal Rayle and his howling vocal effects are provided by Frank Welker.

 Bright Eyes (Yellow Labrador Retriever) – Bright Eyes is the youngest female of the team, her name based on her bright blue eyes back in Season 1 and in the TV special.
 She is sweet, passionate, and extremely energetic.
 A hobby of hers is cheerleading, which is seen as one of her roles in the show.
 At times, she comes across as rather naive and ditzy, but is always aware of what is going on in a situation.
 In Season 2, Bright Eyes is younger than in season 1.
-In the season 1 episode Bright Eyes, Come Home, Bright Eyes wants to be adopted.
+In the season 1 episode "Bright Eyes, Come Home", Bright Eyes wants to be adopted.
 After an incident during the episode, Bright Eyes decides to stay with the Pound Puppies.
 Her dream of being adopted is not mentioned again in the series.
 In Pound Puppies and the Legend of Big Paw, she wears a green shirt (blue in season 2, originally green in season 1), a yellow skirt (blue in the TV series), and has white fur (yellow in the TV series).
-Voiced by Nancy Cartwright impersonating Mae Questel in the TV series and in Pound Puppies and the Legend of Big Paw.
-Bright Eyes is originally voiced by Adrienne Alexander in the Pound Puppies TV Special.
+She is voiced by Nancy Cartwright impersonating Mae Questel in the TV series and in Pound Puppies and the Legend of Big Paw.
+Bright Eyes is originally voiced by Adrienne Alexander in the Pound Puppies TV special.